tobgu/peds/experience_report.md

-I knew that I wanted peds to be a standalone binary for generating the code as opposed to "generic" code that would then make use of a third party library such as genny to generate the code.
+I knew that I wanted peds to be a standalone binary for generating the code as opposed to "generic" code that would then make use of a third party library such as [genny](https://github.com/cheekybits/genny) to generate the code.
 This was mainly a decision based on usability since relying on a third party library would be one more thing that the developer using peds would have to learn.
-Also I wanted to have full control over the inputs to the code generation, something that would not be possible with any of the existing tools I looked at.
+I also wanted to have full control over the inputs to the code generation, something that would not be possible with any of the existing tools I looked at.

 With that in mind the generic/templated code would have to reside within the peds binary.
 To me that meant the template code would have to be template strings (I choose go text templates since they are part of the stdlib).
-But I (the library author) don't want to write all the code within strings.
-That would mean no help from the IDE/editor or a lot of other tooling that I'm used to as a Go programmer.
+But I did not want to write all the code within strings.
+Doing that would mean no help from the IDE/editor or any of the other tooling that I'm used to as a Go programmer.
-To solve this the generic code is written as plain Go code with special ("magic") names for the generic types and functions.
-This code is then processed by a small Python script that turns it into a number of template strings with suitable template variables that are then used by the code generator.
-Peds then uses these template strings, substitutes the template variables with data from the command line options and outputs the generated code to a file and package of the users choice.
+To solve this the generic code is written as plain Go code with special, "magic", names for the generic types and functions.
+This code is then processed by a small Python script that turns it into a number of template strings with suitable template variables that are in turn used by the code generator.
+Peds then substitutes the template variables with data from the command line options and outputs the generated code to a file and package of the users choice.

 All this is of course painful for the library author.
-Beyond the initial setup I must keep track of which those magic names are where substitution happens.
+Beyond the initial setup he must keep track of which those magic names are where substitution happens.
 For the end user the experience should hopefully be fairly smooth though.
-It's just one command that can be used together with go generate.
+It's just one command that can be used together with `go:generate`.

 ### Access control
-Another problem with code generation compared to built in generic support is that there is no control of where the generated code ends up and that, in the case of containers the generated code must be aware of the types of the contained data.
+Another problem with code generation compared to built in generic support is that there is no control of where the generated code ends up.
+In the case of collections the generated code must also be aware of the types of the contained data.

 In peds this is currently solved by allowing the user to specify target file and package together with any imports that may be needed within the generated code to access the contained types.
-While it works it feels dirty.
+While it works, it feels dirty.
 All functions, types and data defined in the generated code is potentially at risk of being accessed by code existing in the same package.
 For peds this weakens the promise of immutability somewhat.
 For the promise to be held